cRemE-fReSh/BRiO-WiL-Integration-for-Home-Assistant/README.md

 ## Info

-This solution integrates the CCEI BRiO WiL into Home Assistant usind Node-RED via TCP commands.
+This solution integrates the CCEI BRiO WiL into Home Assistant using TCP commands via Node-RED.
 BRiO WiL is used to control pool underwater spotlights via WiFi and Bluetooth using the App of the manufacturer.

-Trying this out, you should already be firm in using nodeRed.
+Trying this out, you should already be firm in using Node-RED.

 Please understand that some wording within the integration is in German language, especially all texts that are visible in the Home Assistant dashboards.
 Any translator helps ;-)